For information on the surrender of horses and farm animals, please click here.

 - We ask that you fill out the above surrender inquiry form so that staff can reach out to you about scheduling a surrender appointment.

 - Can we help you keep your pet?
 Please reach out to us via telephone or email (contact information above) so that we can help you problem-solve.
 Be sure to include your telephone number if you leave a message.

 - Gather your pet’s medical records, as well as the name and phone number of their most current veterinarian.

 - Please make sure dogs are on a leash, cats in a carrier and small animals either in a carrier or cage.
 If you do not have a carrier or leash at home you are welcome to come to our adoption center prior to surrendering your pet to pick one up.

 We recognize making the decision to rehome your animal is not an easy decision.
 If there is anything we might be able to do to help you troubleshoot the situation you are facing please reach out to us.
 We often advise owners facing medical or behavioral issues with their pets and can also point you to some additional resources to help you find a new home for your pet while they stay with you.
-Call us at 978 -687 -7453 x 6101 or email us at Methuenrehome@mspca.org.
+Call us at 978 -687 -7453 x 6101 or email us at Methuenrehome@mspca.org (and be sure to include your telephone number in the body of your email).
 We have also put together a webpage with some helpful resources and tips for working through behavior, medical, or personal situations or rehoming your pet.